Come unstuck in therapy

 Witnessing, acknowledging and utilising breaks in the rhythm of therapy.
 In particular failures in responsiveness are acknowledged and repaired.
 Noticing what has gone unacknowledged in the clients experience.

 Wondering how therapy might have re-enacted the harm the client experienced in the past?
-Saying 'I got that wrong, I am sorry and i wonder how that can be helpful for us both?'
+Saying 'I got that wrong, I am sorry and wonder what that reveals for us both?'

 Noticing what is not being thought, talked about or emotionally experienced.
 For example culturally taboo experiences like identity, sex, death, child abuse, incest, anger, violence and money.
-Before giving explicit permission to do so and modelling how this might be helpful.
+Before giving explicit permission to do so and modelling how this might be helpful in a relationship.

 Keeping an eye out for popular 'games people play' e.g. 'yes, but'; 'it's simple'; 'it's too good to be true'; 'if only' and / or 'why me.'

 Identifying, and communicating, apparent similarities in early, and other, experiences.
-Like two children who compare their experiences (Ferenczi, 1995.)
+Like two children who compare their experiences and understand each other completely (Ferenczi, 1995.)

 Modelling that imperfect separate people can be loved and useful to each other.
-Integrating a memory of the other person to limit our capacity to damage ourselves and other people.
+Integrating a memory of the other person in order to limit our capacity to damage ourselves and other people.

 Reflecting on the session away from the session including through monthly clinical supervision.
 Identifying any possible dissociation.
 Sharing that reflection, demonstrating that the patient, and their experience, have a consistent place in our mind.

-I have learnt these good habits through twenty years of clinical practice.
-So I know being flexible, in response to the reality of each relationship, can help create therapeutic change.
+So being flexible, in response to the reality of each relationship, can help create therapeutic change.
 Avoiding a my way, or your way, battle.
-Instead communicating that both roles can be respected and added to.
+Instead communicating that reciprocal roles can be both respected and added to.

 These changes may be seen as diluting our experiences in therapy.
 I think this is no coincidence.
 In my experience, to work, therapy has to 'feel real but not too real.'
 This difference allows for play instead of just drama.
 So the interactions in therapy are consequential but without the usual consequences.
 All aiding the participants to tolerate a wider range of emotional experiences than outside therapy.
 Dilution for therapeutic effect (Benjamin, 2019.)